morph-kgc/morph-kgc/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 #### To Reproduce
 Steps to reproduce the behavior.
-If possible include sample data, mappings, and configuration used.
+If possible include sample data, mappings, Morph-KGC version and configuration used.

 #### Environment (please complete the following information):**
  - OS: [e.g. Ubuntu 22.04 LTS]